Generic Name: lidocaine (LYE-doe-kane/MEN-thol)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of lidocaine patch:

-Store lidocaine patch at 77 degrees F (25 degrees C).
-Brief storage between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
-Store away from heat, moisture, and light.
+Store lidocaine patch at room temperature, between 59 and 68 degrees F (15 and 20 degrees C).
+Store away from heat and light.
 Do not store in the bathroom.
-Keep the child-resistant envelope sealed at all times when not in use.
 Keep lidocaine patch out of the reach of children and away from pets.